 PWM_Map is parametrised to keep track of whether the PWM has been turned on or off.
-The first process in the external choice allows this value to be toggled depending on whether int_enablePWM.out is received with value false, in which case the value zero is passed to the platform via RPInputV_out, and otherwise there is a recursion on PWM_Map(x) with the updated value of x.
-In the second process, values received via int_dutyCyclePWM1.out are passed to the platform via RPInputV_out, mapped via the function duty2volt, if the value of pwm is currently true.
-This function maps a percentage to a voltage, which, as previously discussed in Section 4.1, encodes three possible values.
+The first process in the external choice (lines 11-12) allows this value to be toggled depending on whether int_enablePWM.out is received with value false, in which case the value zero is passed to the platform via RPInputV_out, and otherwise there is a recursion on PWM_Map(x) with the updated value of x.
+In the second process (lines 14-15), values received via int_dutyCyclePWM1.out are passed to the platform via RPInputV_out, mapped via the function duty2volt, if the value of pwm is currently true.
+This function, defined on lines 3-5, maps a percentage to a voltage, which, as previously discussed in Section 4.1, encodes three possible values.

-The CSP process Pow24_Map is defined analogously to model the mapping between the sensor of the 24V voltage, and the input ext_pow24VStatus of the software, whereby a value between 18 and 24 is considered as On and otherwise as Off.
+The CSP process Pow24_Map is defined analogously on lines 18-25 to model the mapping between the sensor of the 24V voltage, and the input ext_pow24VStatus of the software, whereby a value between 18 and 24 is considered as On and otherwise as Off.
+The value that x can take on the prefixings on the channel RPpow24V_in, on lines 19 and 21, is constrained using set comprehensions.
 This concludes the non-trivial mappings, which are used in the definition of the overall system next.